Egg in a hole recipe for kids is an easy breakfast idea! Perfect for learning to cook, this egg in a basket recipe is as easy as can be.

 It was his specialty growing up – the not-quite-baby in a family of 5 boys, my dad didn’t learn a ton of recipes or cooking skills until we were older and my parents got divorced, leaving him a single parent to hungry preteens.

 But an egg in a hole?
 That he could make.
-My brother and I would beg him to make them – my poor mom wasn’t allowed to because “dad did it better” and I was probably 4 or 5 when he started to teach me his magical way of turning 3 simple ingredients into what I considered the best breakfast ever.
+My brother and I would beg him to make them/ I was probably 4 or 5 when he started to teach me his magical way of turning 3 simple ingredients into what I considered the best breakfast ever.

 I should mention here, I pretty much hated eggs.
 But I would eat egg in a holes every morning for weeks.

-The recipe is a simple one – butter break, cut a hole, put it in a pan, add an egg, flip, enjoy.
+The recipe is a simple one.
+Butter bread, cut a hole, put it in a pan, add an egg, flip, enjoy.

-But there’s some kind of magic that comes with the buttery bread toasting up into perfectly crispy goodness, an egg that’s just barely set (you can totally make it fully cooked through or even scramble the egg before cooking), and the interior of the toast that gets a bit egg-y and French toast-y.
+But there’s some kind of magic that comes with the buttery bread toasting up into perfectly crispy goodness, an egg that’s just barely set, and the interior of the toast that gets a bit egg-y and French toast-y.

 Not to mention it’s the perfect recipe to get kids started cooking.

-Egg in a hole recipe for kids: ages 5 and under
+Egg in a hole for kids ages 5 and under

 - Have kids butter the toast and cut the hole in the bread.